2020 International Research Grant Program

-The Alzheimer‘s Association Research Grant to Promote Diversity program award is up to three years (minimum 2 years) to increase the number of scientist from underrepresented groups at academic institutions in Alzheimer‘s or related dementias research.
-The AARG-D aims to fund investigators who are less than 10 years past their doctoral or post residency (MD or DO).
+The Alzheimer’s Association Research Grant to Promote Diversity award is up to three years (minimum two years) to increase the number of scientists from underrepresented groups at academic institutions in Alzheimer’s or all dementias research.
+The AARG-D aims to fund investigators who are less than 15 years past their doctoral or post-residency (M.D. or D.O.).

-The objective of this award is to increase the number of highly trained investigators from diverse backgrounds whose basic, clinical and social/behavioral research interests are grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer‘s and related dementias in general and in health disparities populations.
-The Alzheimer‘s Association® recognizes the need to increase the number of scientist from underrepresented groups participating in biomedical and behavioral research.
-The Association anticipates that by providing these research opportunities, the number of scientist from underrepresented groups entering and remaining in biomedical research careers in Alzheimer‘s disease will increase.
+The objective of this award is to increase the number of highly trained investigators from diverse backgrounds whose basic, clinical and social/behavioral research interests are grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer’s and all dementias in general and in health disparities populations.
+The Alzheimer’s Association recognizes the need to increase the number of scientists from underrepresented groups participating in biomedical and behavioral research.
+The Association anticipates that, by providing these research opportunities, the number of scientists from underrepresented groups entering and remaining in biomedical research careers in Alzheimer’s disease and all dementias will increase.